kristapsdz/acme-client-portable/README.md

 ## Configuration

-Since your system might not be one of the tested ones (older OpenBSD, FreeBSD, Linux, Linux with musl libc, etc.), you may need to tune some of the values in the [GNUmakefile](GNUmakefile) or [config.h](config.h).
+Since your system might not be one of the tested ones (FreeBSD, Linux, Linux with musl libc, etc.), you may need to tune some of the values in the [GNUmakefile](GNUmakefile) or [config.h](config.h).
 Please **tell me** if you do so, so I can accommodate in future releases.